Posted on 9/1/2015 in UX and Design

 It’s that time.
 Your web site design looks dated and tired.
 Performance has flatlined or is declining, and consensus is calling for a redesign.

-When establishing a budget for your website redesign project, consider whether using a template is appropriate.
+When establishing a budget for your website redesign project, consider whether using a template is the right choice for you.
 Using a template can save time and money on both the design and development of your project.
 The money saved could be put towards marketing the site or reallocated to building more engaging features or integrations that would otherwise be out of reach.

 Dealing with Template Naysayers